hortinstein/mankocoin/README.md

 # mankocoin
 ![](/assets/logo.JPG)
-# the superior wet market coin
+# the superior wet market coin, you will never be second choice

 To view samples (and try to steal my coinz):
 - [BlochainExplorer](http://159.223.96.145:8080/#/)